varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 Durations
 ~~~~~~~~~

-Durations are defined by a number and a designation.
-The number can be a real
+Durations are defined by a number followed by an unit.
+The number can
-so 1.5w is allowed.
+include a fractional part, e.g. 1.5s.
+The supported units are:

   ms
     milliseconds